Code-Institute-Submissions/fitipedia/README.md

 [Task Manager](https://github.com/Code-Institute-Solutions/TaskManagerAuth) mini-project delivered by [Tim Nelson](https://github.com/TravelTimN).

-Some ideas within views are based on recommendations by [Stack Overflow](https://stackoverflow.com/).
+Some ideas are based on recommendations by [Stack Overflow](https://stackoverflow.com/).
 I'd most like to highlight the solution
 [to check the validity of an ObjectId](https://stackoverflow.com/questions/28774526/how-to-check-that-mongo-objectid-is-valid-in-python), which helped with rendering a custom 404 page when an invalid ID was passed.